Welcome to My Imagination!

 legions behind him, can Marcus and his friends survive their visit to the

-LEGIONNAIRE BOOK 4 THE BATTLE FOR AMATISTA Has 100 Pre-Orders and Counting
+LEGIONNAIRE BOOK 4 THE BATTLE FOR AMATISTA Has More Than 400 Sales and Counting

-The Battle for Amatista, the fourth volume of the Legionnaire series, is now available for pre-order at 25% off the cover price
+The Battle for Amatista, the fourth volume of the Legionnaire series,has now sold more 400 copies.

 With the passes to Ópalo forced open again, Prefect Marcus Venandus hoped